apache/couchdb-documentation/src/api/ddoc/views.rst

 .. note::
     Your indexing functions operate in a memory-constrained environment where the document itself forms a part of the memory that is used in that environment.
     Your code's stack and document must fit inside this memory.
+In other words, a document must be loaded in order to be indexed.
 Documents are limited to a maximum size of 64 MB.

 .. note::
     Within a search index, do not index the same field name with more than one data